jmclaren7/windows-setup-helper/README.md

 </p>

 ## TightVNC
-This feature is a work in progress, the idea is that if you have remote access to another machine on a network, you could have someone boot to WinPE and then you can VNC into it to do recovery, diagnostics or Windows installation.
+This feature is a work in progress, the idea is that if you have remote access to another machine on a network, you could have someone boot to a USB and then you can VNC into it to do recovery, diagnostics or Windows installation.

 - A VNC server will start automatically with WinPE (PEAutoRun Folder)
 - The port and password are configured in "PEAutoRun\vncserver\settings.ini" (Defaults to port 5950, password "vncwatch")